solana-labs/solana/docs/src/developing/programming-model/accounts.md

 can also be marked [rent-exempt](#rent-exemption) if they contain a sufficnet number of lamports.

-In the same way that a Linux user uses a path to look up a file, a Solana client uses an _address_ to look up an account.
+In the same way that a Linux user uses a path to look up a file, a Safecoin client uses an _address_ to look up an account.
 The address is a 256-bit public key.

 ## Signers